-Edison's true success, like that of his friend Henry Ford, was in his ability to maximize profits by establishing mass-production systems and obtaining intellectual property rights.
+Edison's true success, like that of his friend Henry Ford, was in his ability to maximize profits by establishing mass-production systems and obtaining intellectual-property rights.
 George Westinghouse became an adversary of Edison when he promoted the direct current (DC) for electric power distribution instead of the more easily transmitted alternating current (AC) system invented by Nikola Tesla and promoted by Westinghouse.
 Unlike DC, AC could be stepped up to very high voltages with transformers, sent over thinner and cheaper wires, and stepped down again at the destination for distribution to users.

-The problem with DC was that power plants could only economically deliver DC electricity to customers within about one and a half miles (about 2.4 km) from the generating station, so that it was only suitable for central business districts.
+The problem with DC was that power plants could only deliver DC electricity economically to customers within about one and a half miles (about 2.4 km) from the generating station, so that it only was suitable for central business districts.
 When George Westinghouse suggested using high-voltage AC instead, as it could carry electricity hundreds of miles with only marginal loss of power, Edison waged a "War of Currents" to prevent the adoption of the AC system.

-The war against AC involved Edison in the development and promotion of the electric chair (using AC) as an attempt to portray AC to have greater lethal potential than DC.
+The war against AC involved Edison in the development and promotion of the electric chair (using AC) as an attempt to portray AC as having greater lethal potential than DC.
 Edison continued to carry out a brief but intense campaign to ban the use of AC or to limit the allowable voltage for safety purposes.
 As part of this campaign, Edison's employees publicly electrocuted animals to demonstrate the dangers of AC.
 On one of the more notable occasions, Edison's workers electrocuted Topsy the elephant at Luna Park, near Coney Island, after she had killed several men and her owners wanted her put to death.